-TRANSFERABLE TO BOTH UC AND CSU C-IDPOLS 120 54 LECTURE HOURS
+TRANSFERABLE TO CSU AND UC POLS 120 54 LECTURE HOURS

 This course introduces students to the major authors of political thought and examines the assumptions and central issues involved in political thinking.
 Concepts such as: democracy, fascism, justice, rights, law liberty, political authority, political principles, and consequences will be examined through an analysis of classical and contemporary reading selections.
-(L)
+(L) Grades are P/NP Option.

-Limitations on Enrollment: Not open for credit to students with credit In POLS 6.
+Limitations on Enrollment: Course not open for credit to students with credit in POLSC- 6.